Penguins vs. Flyers Player Props Betting Odds

 - Points Prop: 0.5 (Over Odds: -149, Under Odds: +110)

 Konecny's 18 points are pivotal for Philadelphia.
-He has recorded 12 goals and six assists in 23 games.
+He has 12 goals and six assists in 24 games.

 Konecny Recent Games